numerai/example-scripts/README.md

 The historical portions of the dataset (training_data, validation_data) are relatively static and is updated about every 3-6 months, usually with just more rows.

 The live portion of the dataset (tournament_data) is updated every week and represents the latest state of the global stock market.

+### What is Parquet?

+(Parquet)[https://databricks.com/glossary/what-is-parquet] is an efficient and performant file format that is IO optimized for reading in subsets of columns at a time.

+Use the parquet versions (instead of the standard CSV) of the dataset files to minimize time spent on IO (downloading and reading the file into memory).

+Use the int8 version (features are stored as int8 instead of the standard float32) of the parquet file to further minimize memory usage.

+### What is the "new" vs "legacy" dataset?

+In September of 2021, Numerai released a new version of the dataset.
+Read more about it [here](https://medium.com/numerai/numerais-super-massive-data-release-d3ca4a7a5feb).

+Models trained on the legacy dataset will continue to work, but it is highly recommended that everyone upgrade to the new dataset because of the major performance improvements.

+All example code in this repo has been updated to work with the new dataset only.

+### Where can I find this legacy dataset?

+You can continue to download the legacy dataset from the website and the API, but it will be eventually deprecated.

+Use the `dataset` query in the [GraphQL API](https://api-tournament.numer.ai/) _without passing any round number_ to download the legacy dataset zip.

+### How should I migrate my legacy models to the new dataset?

+The easiest way to get started with the new dataset is to check out the new example models and analysis and tips notebook in this repo.

+Also check out this (deep dive)[https://forum.numer.ai/t/super-massive-data-release-deep-dive/4053] on the new dataset in the forum.

 # Support